Rudy-Zidan/shorti/README.md

 ENV['HOST']
 ```

-You can set the Shorti routes in your route.rb as the following:
+You can set the Shorti routes in your routes.rb as the following:
 ```ruby
 mount Shorti::Engine => "/"
 ```